 The customer contract serves as a focal point of the application.
 This document is electronically represented, in all its facets, to your billing personnel.
 A scanned image of the signed contract can be attached to the digital file.
 All terms and conditions are presented clearly and concisely.
-Price changes and maintenance are automated so that changes at a global level "flow" through all contracts.
-Similarly, the system allows for the creation of "what if" scenarios-"If I increase price, what happens at...?"
+Price changes and maintenance are automated so that changes at a global level “flow” through all contracts.
+Similarly, the system allows for the creation of “what if” scenarios, for example, “If I increase price, what happens at…?”

 Contracts can cover either multiple or single sites.
 They are open-ended or have an associated expiration date.
 They are easily set with predefined terms or allow for manual override.
 They can also entail customer relationships such as dealers, third-party billing, and purchased accounts.